rchain/architecture-docs/contracts/contract-design.rst

 Use-Cases: Contract Interaction
 ------------------------------------------------------------

+Reuse this in a use-case -> **In simple terms, :code:`x` is like a container that              holds a range of values, where the output term :code:`x!( @Q )` introduces those values.
+The "for-comprehension" filters that            range for values satisfying a pre-defined structural pattern.**

+This too -> **, can the continuation :code:`P` execute.
+The input term is              effectively an atomic and mobile firewall that stipulates some state must be observed at** :code:`x` **before the continuation**          :code:`P` **is triggered.**

+This too -> **One channel may be bound to a number        of live data generators, which are placing values at :code:`x` in real-time.
+What's more, a new continuation is invoked for each          value matched at :code:`x`, respectively.
+Depending on complexity, a multiplicity of parallel continuations may be executing as          the feed is being consumed.
+Generally, the input process supports the same data streaming capabilities that have made the reactive        paradigm so popular.**

-In this section on contract design, we investigate the formal model of computation that RChain uses to achieve provable concurrency on a variety of architectural layers.
+In this section on contract design, we investigate the formal model of computation that RChain uses to achieve concurrency on a variety of architectural layers.
 We demonstrate how that model extends to accomodate best-in-industry language attributes such as meta-programming, parallelization, asynchronicity, code mobility, reactive API's, and compile-time security-type checks.

 This model depicts two contracts, both of which may receive and send messages.
 At some point, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
 Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
 After it receives :code:`v`, :code:`Contract2` invokes a process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.